 However, people with gestational diabetes do not produce enough insulin to overcome the state of insulin resistance.

 Gestational diabetes does not typically cause symptoms.
 But the condition may cause increased feelings of thirst and a person may notice they are needing to urinate more than usual.

 If anyone notices symptoms during pregnancy that are causing them concern, no matter how subtle, they should contact their doctor.
 People’s experiences of pregnancy vary, and the changes could be a normal part of the pregnancy’s progression, but if a person is worried, contacting a doctor should put their mind at ease.

-The goal of treatment is to manage blood glucose levels, usually through changes in lifestyle.
+The goal of treatment is to manage blood glucose levels,

 The American Diabetes Association (ADA) recommend a healthful diet for managing blood glucose levels.

 - 28 g of fiber